content-left-bg.png

 Survey methodology

-The survey frames (or source material) for the Year 12 Completers and Early School Leavers surveys come from administrative records maintained by the Queensland Curriculum and Assessment Authority.
-The frame for the Early School Leavers survey is supplemented using departmental enrolment records.
+The survey frame (or source material) for the Year 12 Completers survey comes from administrative records maintained by the Queensland Curriculum and Assessment Authority.
+The frame for the State School Leavers survey comes from departmental enrolment records.

-Before carrying out the Year 12 Completers and Early School Leavers surveys, a letter is sent to respondents on the survey frame advising them of the upcoming survey.
-Participants in the longitudinal studies confirm their ongoing participation at the completion of each round of interviewing.
-Those with mobile phone numbers are also sent an SMS advising them of the upcoming survey.
+Before carrying out the Year 12 Completers and State School Leavers surveys, a letter is sent to respondents on the survey frame advising them of the upcoming survey.

 The QGSO collects survey responses mainly through computer-assisted telephone interviewing (CATI).
-For the Year 12 Completers and Early School Leavers surveys, students are also offered the opportunity to complete the survey online.
+For the Year 12 Completers and State School Leavers surveys, students are also offered the opportunity to complete the survey online.

-All Year 12 Completers survey respondents go into a draw for a chance to win 1 of several prizes offered as incentives to encourage survey participation.
+All survey respondents go into a draw for a chance to win 1 of several prizes offered as incentives to encourage survey participation.

 The QGSO cleans the CATI and online responses and provides the department with a de-identified unit record file.